gafusion/doc/html/src/tgyro/tgyro_list.rst

 **Comments**

-- If set to 1, use temperature and density profiles as read from input.profiles, not as calculated from gradients.
+- If set to 1, use temperature and density profiles as read from :ref:`input.gacode`, not as calculated from gradients.
 - This has an effect only on the zeroth iteration.
 - This can have a large effect when a coarse radial grid is used.
 In this case, the profile as calculated from the gradients at only a few points will not match the original (higher-resolution) profile.